WESTMORLAND CRICKET LEAGUE RULES 2022

 Throughout section IV, where there is any reference to qualification of players for 2nd teams, this shall also apply in the same manner to 3rd & 4th teams)

-a Each club shall be responsible for the registration of its players.
+a i Each club shall be responsible for the registration of its players.
 Registration details must be in the League’s possession prior to the first Saturday of the League season.
 Failure to comply will incur a fine of £25.
-No player may be registered with more than one club and a player will not be formally registered until they have played their first game for a club.
-Provision will be made on the results sheet for late registration of players, such registration to be witnessed by both captains before commencement of play.
-If a club plays a player that they do not register prior to the season, or on the day of play, or in exceptional circumstances, within seven days after the day of play: that club shall be fined £25 and the team deducted one point per unregistered player
+No player may be registered with more than one club in the Westmorland League and a player will not be formally registered until they have played their first game for a club.
+Captains must advise their opposition prior to the match is they are playing a player who needs to be registered and note this in the match comments on play-cricket All on the day player registrations must be submitted by email to the Results Secretary by their club within 24 hours from the end of the match If a club plays a player that they do not register prior to the season, or by email to the Results Secretary within 24 hours , or in exceptional circumstances, within seven days after the day of play: that club shall be fined £25 and the team deducted one point per unregistered player

 b Only players who have been resident in the United Kingdom since the 1st April prior to the beginning of the season shall be eligible to play in the Westmorland League unless the prior consent of the Management Committee has been obtained.
 Application for consent may be made at any time but, no consent will be granted after the third Saturday in August.